geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

 if **maxHeight** is set the whole legend gets a maximum height.
 This forces more than one column to appear if the legend is higher than the specified value.
 This can be used to enable the multi-column layout.
 0 makes the maxHeight= max value, i.e. the equivalent of infinity.

 if **defaultScale** is non null it means that the legend image will be scaled so it doesn't take the full space.
-This can be overridden for individual classes in the spec JSON sent to the print module by adding an attribute called 'scale' and giving it a number.
+This can be overriden for individual classes in the spec JSON sent to the print module by adding an attribute called 'scale' and giving it a number.
 In conjunction with iconMaxWidth/Height this can be used to control average and also maximum width/height.
 If **defaultScale** equals 1, one pixel is scaled to one point (1/72 inch) in generated PDF.
 By default, as GeoServer legends are generated with ~90 dpi resolution (exactly 25.4/0.28), setting **defaultScale** value to 0.7937 (72*0.28/25.4) produces legend icons of same size as corresponding map icons.
-As the :ref:`LEGEND_OPTIONS/dpi GeoServer parameter <get_legend_graphic_options>` is not handled by MapFish, the resolution will necessary be ~91 dpi, which may cause visual quality difference with the map.
+As the `LEGEND_OPTIONS/dpi GeoServer parameter <https://docs.geoserver.org/stable/en/user/services/wms/get_legend_graphic/index.html#controlling-legend-appearance-with-legend-options>`_ is not handled by MapFish, the resolution will necessary be ~91 dpi, which may cause visual quality difference with the map.

 For this to work, you need to set the **layerTree** config option on MF print widgets, more precisely the legends should be present in the print.pdf JSON request.